Oladipin/yoga-club/README.md

 ---

-- I tested the page works on different browsers: Google chrome.
-Mozilla Firefox and Microsoft edge.
+- I tested the page works on different browsers: Google chrome, Mozilla Firefox and Microsoft edge.

-- I tested the pages are responsive and works well on different screen sizes: Desktop, Laptop, Tablet, Mobile phone.
+- I tested the pages are responsive and works well on different screen sizes: Desktop, Laptop, Tablet and Mobile phone.

 * I tested all navigation work perfectly and redirects users to the right pages/sections.